Policy 2303 - Policies on Internet Use

 Responsible Office: Computing Center

 Louisiana Tech University provides access to centralized computer resources and to the Internet for all administrative and academic units at the University.
 The University intends this use to enhance record-keeping; to make both local and off-campus information accessible to faculty, staff, and students; and to serve as a communications bridge to off-campus parties interested in the University and the information generated by members of the University community.

 Because of the nature of some of this information, access to it must be limited; however, because of its role as a state-supported educational institution, it is the University's obligation to make suitable information available to both its internal and external constituents.
 Because of these potential conflicting needs -- limiting access to information and making information widely available -- it is the obligation of faculty, staff, and students to make use of computer and Internet resources responsibly, ethically, and legally.

 Supervision of Computer and Internet Resources

-The central computer and related hardware and software, and University-related cloud storage and services are supervised by the Computing Center.
+The mainframe, including related hardware and software, and University-related cloud storage and services are supervised by the Computing Center.

-The University Computing Policy and Planning Council assesses campus needs for computing services and assigns priorities to meet those needs.
+The IT Steering Committee assesses campus needs for computing services and assigns priorities to meet those needs.

-The University Internet Committee supervises the presentation of faculty, staff, and student information on the Louisiana Tech University Web Site.
+The IT Steering Committee supervises the presentation of faculty, staff, and student information on the Louisiana Tech University Web Site.